zikula-modules/Formicula/README.md

 ## Configuration

-Show xxx: quick configuration enable/disable some fields in the userform.
+- Show xxx: quick configuration enable/disable some fields in the userform.
 These fields may be (read: surely will be) removed in future versions.
-Send confirmation email to user: Tick this to send an confirmation mail to the user directory for uploaded files: Uploaded files get stored here.
-Make sure this directory is secured with a .htaccess file otherwise someone can upload malicious files and execute them!
+- Send confirmation email to user: Tick this to send an confirmation mail to the user directory for uploaded files: Uploaded files get stored here.
+Make sure this directory is secured with a `.htaccess` file!
-Delete file after sending: does what it says when ticked.
+- Delete file after sending: does what it says when ticked.
-Activate spamcheck: shows a little captcha in the form
+- Activate spamcheck: shows a little captcha in the form

 ## Contacts